-Open innovation is a paradigm that encourages the integration of internal and external knowledge to facilitate the development of businesses, technologies, product development or for the purpose of social justice.
+Open Innovation is a paradigm that encourages the integration of internal and external knowledge to facilitate the development of businesses, technologies, product development or for the purpose of social justice.
 Running a challenge is an effective way to gather ideas and identify the ideas that are worth investing in, hence accelerating the development of social innovation and strengthening society’s ability to meet the needs of different stakeholders.

-In the Philippines, social inequality is a deep rooted problem, where more than a quarter of the country’s population lives below the poverty line.
+In the Philippines, social inequality is a deep-rooted problem, where more than a quarter of the country’s population lives below the poverty line.
 The good news is that young people in the country have been taking action to make a change.
 In this article, we interviewed Charles de Belen, Director of Legal Affairs at GoodGovPH, and the winner of the Asian Development Bank (ADB) Digital Challenge: Government Accountability and Responsiveness during COVID-19.

 As a youth-led movement for good governance in the Philippines, GoodGovPH’s vision is to uphold good governance to create a just and humane society.
-This article will shed light on GoodGovPH’s vision, Charles’ experience in the ADB challenge, his thoughts on youth activism and will provide advice for aspiring social changemakers who want to start out in the field.
+This article will shed light on GoodGovPH’s vision, Charles’ experience in the ADB challenge, and his thoughts on youth activism and will provide advice for aspiring social changemakers who want to start out in the field.

 Making legal assistance affordable and accessible

 Due to the lack of reliable government institutions and a decline of strong civil rights advocacy groups in the Philippines, the Philippines’ political climate has been aggravated.
 In an attempt to address this issue, GoodGovPh was born.
 GoodGovPH is a group of volunteers, consisting of young civil servants, professionals, civic leaders and students involved in the governance and public policy fields.
 GoodGovPH aims to deliver free welfare assistance to the Filippino population in a prompt, efficient and effective manner.